A cure for unfair competition in open source

 Drupal, the open source project I founded 18 years ago, is used by more than one million websites and reaches pretty much everyone on the internet.

-With over 8,500 individuals and about 1,100 organizations contributing to Drupal annually, Drupal is one of the healthiest and contributor-rich open source communities in the world.
+With over 8,500 individuals and about 1,100 organisations contributing to Drupal annually, Drupal is one of the healthiest and contributor-rich open source communities in the world.

 For the past 12 years, I’ve also helped build Acquia, an open source company that heavily depends on Drupal.
-With almost 1,000 employees, Acquia is the largest contributor to Drupal, yet responsible for less than 5% of all contributions.
+With almost 1,000 employees, Acquia is the largest contributor to Drupal, yet responsible for less than five per cent of all contributions.

 This article is not about Drupal or Acquia; it’s about scaling open source projects more broadly.

 I’m interested in how to make open source production more sustainable, more fair, more egalitarian, and more cooperative.
-I’m interested in doing so by redefining the relationship between end users, producers, and monetizers of open source software through a combination of technology, market principles, and behavioral science.
+I’m interested in doing so by redefining the relationship between end users, producers, and monetisers of open source software through a combination of technology, market principles, and behavioural science.

 Why we must make it easier to scale and sustain open source